 Soreness and Tenderness

 It could just be “that” time of the month.
 A lot of women feel this way before or during their periods.
-This is normal and usually the pain goes away on its own.
-You should get it checked out if the pain gets worse, or if it’s in one specific area of your chest, or if it affects your daily routine (like working out or picking up your kids).
+This is normal, and usually the pain goes away on its own.
+But get it checked out if the pain gets worse, if it’s in one area of your chest, or if it affects your daily routine (like working out or picking up your kids).

-Things that can cause breast pain include birth control pills, large cup size, and hormones.
-During your exam, your doctor may consider whether it might help to change the type of birth control pills (if you’re on them), or adjust your hormone therapy (if you take it for menopause symptoms).
+Things that can cause breast pain include birth control pills, a large cup size, and hormones.
+During your exam, your doctor may consider whether it might help to change the type of birth control pills (if you’re on them) or adjust your hormone therapy (if you take it for menopause symptoms).
 For some types of breast pain, it may help to cut down on caffeine.

 Changes in Size or Shape

 Your breasts may change during different points in your life.
 For instance, this can happen when you have your period and when you’re pregnant, often enlarging due to hormones.

 Once you reach menopause, you may feel like your chest sags, becoming smaller and losing its shape.
 This is normal.

-But if you notice changes outside of this time -- if your breasts look or feel different -- then you should check with your doctor to make sure everything is OK.
+But if you notice changes outside of this time -- if your breasts look or feel different -- check with your doctor to make sure everything is OK.